 Can you use a social media management program to speed up social posting?
 Or, maybe you can use promotion planning software to automate the process of planning and executing promotions, optimizing your strategies and saving time on manual tasks.
 For businesses looking to streamline operations further, using PM software with invoicing can also be an excellent way to manage projects and billing efficiently in one platform.

 Outsourcing can also make sense for a growing business; you want to focus on your core competency instead of administration.
-Outsourcing payroll, marketing, or other tasks can keep you on target.
+Outsourcing payroll software, marketing, or other tasks can keep you on target.
 Also, using a certain project management tool can help you plan out these projects from start to finish.

 6. Mixing Up Your Marketing